Olhaau/Olhaau/README.md

 # Portfolio
 Some examples of programming and data science projects I worked on.

+## Weather forecast for my hometown Trier in Germany

+## Scraping glassdoor data

+## Controlling the risk of reinsureance retetions

 <!--
 **Olhaau/Olhaau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.